gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 the top model.

-* **DO NOT REPORT P-VALUES OR CALL TERMS "SIGNIFICANT" when models were selected using AICs.**
+* **DO NOT REPORT P-VALUES OR CALL TERMS "SIGNIFICANT" when models were selected using AICs.** \index{p-value!caution}

     * Hypothesis testing and AIC model selection are not compatible philosophies and testing in models selected by AICs invalidates the tests as they have inflated Type I error rates.
+    \index{type I error}
+    \index{hypothesis testing}
     The AIC results are your "evidence" -- you don't need anything else.
 If you wanted to report p-values, use them to select your model.

 * You can describe variables as "important" or "useful" and report confidence intervals to aid in interpretation of the terms in the selected model(s)